-The hiking trail provides an easier access to the famous destination – Cape “Maslen nos” near town of Primorsko, Bulgaria.
-The Cape is an ancient harbor, a point of reference for sailors and a beacon for centuries.
-In the present – an exotic beach with waters rich in fish and the presence of remarkable rock formations resembling fjords.
-There is also a good opportunity for a panoramic view of the wild shores of the southern side of the Ropotamo Reserve.
+The hiking trail provides more available reaching to the famous destination – Cape “Maslen nos” near the town of Primorsko, Bulgaria.
+The Cape was an ancient harbour, a navigation marker for sailors and a beacon for centuries.
+At present – it is an exotic beach with waters rich in fish and the presence of remarkable rock formations resembling fjords.
+In addition, there is also an excellent panoramic view of the wild shores of the southern side of the Ropotamo Reserve.

 How to get from Beglik Tash to Cape Maslen nos

 In summary, the features are as follows:

 The total length of the road – 2.4 km

 A narrow eco path through a forest – 1.7 km

 Length of the fjord exit and panoramic view – 700 m

 Until now, the only way to get to Cape “Maslen Nos” has been on the rough road passing by the Perla residence and 6 km long.
 It can only be taken by an off-road vehicle.
 Thanks to the new hiking trail, you can reach the Cape for about 40 minutes from the Thracian cliffs – sanctuary Beglik Tash.
 The path is passing through a forest, followed by an open gravel road.
 Due to the narrow grassland paths and lots of flies (in the summer), it is better to equip yourself with hiking shoes or covered sneakers, long trousers, insect spray, water, sunglasses and a hat.

 At the meadow in front of the Thracian cliffs Beglik Tash, the beginning of the eco-path is marked with a sign: